Greening America's Capitals

 - Communities selected in 2013

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA will fund a team of designers to visit each city to produce schematic designs and exciting illustrations intended to catalyze or complement a larger planning process for the pilot neighborhood.
-Additionally, these pilots could be the testing ground for citywide actions, such as changes to local codes and ordinances to better support sustainable growth and green building.
-The design team and EPA, HUD, and DOT staff will also assist the city staff in developing specific implementation strategies.
+EPA funds a team of designers to visit each city to produce schematic designs and exciting illustrations intended to catalyze or complement a larger planning process for the pilot neighborhood.
+Additionally, these pilots are often the testing ground for citywide actions, such as changes to local codes and ordinances to better support sustainable growth and green infrastructure.
+The design team and EPA, HUD, and DOT staff also assist city staff in developing specific implementation strategies.